openKolibri/halo-90/readme.md

 | ![GIF-audio]  | ![GIF-halo] | ![GIF-sparkle] |

 #### Dynamic
-The mode selected on startup is the audio based dynamic mode.
+The mode selected on startup is the audio-based dynamic mode.
 During every ADC cycle it reads the analog value and projects the audio waveform amplitude, based around a moving point on the ring with wrap around.

 ![PWR-audio]

 Power profile readings show no correlation with audio level, and an `11.71 mA` power consumption with `105 uA` standard deviation.
 Projected battery life with a `220 mA` CR2032 cell is ~18.8 hours.

 #### Halo
 In the HALO mode, the entire light ring is lit.
 This is done through interlacing the illumination of each LED.
 The deep sleep auto wakeup timer is set to wake up every two clock cycles of the low speed `32 kHz` oscillator.
-On every wake, it changes the illuminate the 13th following LED, wrapping around at 90.
+On every wake, it changes to illuminate the 13th following LED, wrapping around at 90.

 ```c
 setLed((prevLed + 13)%90);